Snisen-dev/devops24/examinations/02/README.md

 What happens if you run `ansible-inventory --list` in the directory you created above?

+Answer:
-It returns the inventory in .json format
+It returns the ansible inventory in .json format with the groups, hosts and variables

 ## QUESTION B

 What happens if you run `ansible-inventory --graph` in the directory you created above?

+Answer:
-It returns ansible inventory as a treediagram (group hierarchy)
+It returns ansible inventory as a treediagram (group hierarchy) (easier to see but not does not show the variables)

 ## QUESTION C